jon-harper/OmniBox-docs/docs/bom.md

 The Universal Bill of Materials is a base list common to all builds.
 Additional components based on your build configuration are listed separately.

-There are no affiliate links used on this site.
+- There are no affiliate links used on this site.

-!!! note
+- The :material-cart: shopping cart icon indicates an external link.
-    The design allows for longer-than-specified screws in certain locations.
+- The design allows for longer-than-specified screws in certain locations.
 The [assembly guide][assembly] notes where substitutions can be made.

-!!! note
-    Wiring is only specified for the IEC power socket, power switch, and power supply.
+- Wiring is only specified for the IEC power socket, power switch, and power supply.
 Additional wiring for the MCU and CPU are configuration-specific.

 ## Universal Bill of Materials